rlivings39/learning-ai/coursera-ai-courses/advanced-learning-algorithms/README.md

 Data synthesis is the idea of creating artificial data that could realistically show up in your test/prediction sets.
 E.g. creating images with text using various fonts and colors on your computer.

 Given that ML algorithms are fairly mature today, taking a data-centric approach can be an efficient way to improve your algorithm's performance.

+### Transfer learning: using data from a different task

+Suppose you're trying to train a system to match digits 0,1,2,...,9.
+You do have data for classifying images into 1000 categories like cat, dog, car, person, ....
+You train that model and then remove the output layer and replace it with a different layer with 10 units outputting a match to your digits.

+The parameters from the old network can't transfer over for the new output layer.
+You can reuse the hidden layers and then do one of two things.
+Option 1: train only the output layers.
+Option 2: train all the parameters in the network initializing the parameters from the other model.

+The fine tuning training step can then often be effective with much smaller training sets.

+This algorithm is called transfer learning because one supposes that learning something related can transfer to a new task.

+There may be freely trained networks available for download that you can fine tune for your task without having to spend time on pretraining.

+An idea behind why transfer learning can help is that similar tasks of have similar basic steps.
+For example, with image recognition preliminary learning on how to identify edges, corners, curves, etc. will be useful to all similar tasks.

+### Full cycle of a machine learning project

+1. Define project scope
+2. Define and collect data
+3. Train model, error analysis, iterative improvement
+4. Deploy in production, monitor, maintain system, leverage live data for more error analysis and training improvements

+Deployment typically means having a server performing inference by running predictions with your model.
+This will be exposed to users in some way via say a mobile app or website.
+The app or website sends an API request to the inference server to carry out predictions and sends the results back.

+Software engineering may be needed to

+* Ensure reliable and efficient predictions
+* Scaling
+* Logging (privacy is important here)
+* System monitoring
+* Model updates after retraining, etc.

+### Fairness, bias, and ethics

+Failures exist in the past showing bias including a hiring tool that discriminated against women and a facial recognition system matching dark skinned people to criminal mug shots.
+Biased bank loan approvals happened.
+Models can also perpetuate toxic stereotypes.
+Such systems need to be avoided.

+There are also adverse use cases such as deep fakes showing a fake video of Barack Obama.

+Ideas to improve things:

+Get a diverse team to brainstorm things that might go wrong with emphasis on possible harm to vulnerable groups.
+Andrew mentions that diversity here can be important to identify potential issues.

+Carry out a literature search for standards and guidelines for your industry.

+Audit systems against possible harm prior to deployment.
+After you train but before deployment, measure the performance to see if any potential identified bias exists.

+Develop a mitigation plan (e.g. rollback to a less biased system) and monitor for possible harm.